microsoft/code-with-engineering-playbook/continuous-integration/readme.md

   - New commits related to a pull request should trigger a build / release into an integration environment.
 The production environment should be fully isolated from this process.
 - [ ] **Promote infrastructure changes across fixed environments**
   - Infrastructure as code changes should be tested in a integration environment and promoted to all staging environment(s) then migrated to production with zero downtime for system users.
-- [ ] **Environment releases are triggered on merges into master**
-  - Code changes merged into the master branch should auto trigger a new release candidate for all cloud environments.
-  - One additional capability worth considering are automated rollbacks.
-Being able to revert commits into master and quickly go back to the last known good state(*previous feature release*) minimizes outages and downtime when bugs are introduced into environment(s).
 - [ ] **Testing in production**
   - There are various [approaches](https://medium.com/@copyconstruct/testing-in-production-the-safe-way-18ca102d0ef1) with safely carrying out automated tests for production deployments.
 Some of these may include:
     - Feature flagging